bevy-cheatbook/bevy-cheatbook/src/programming/ecs-intro.md

 To improve the chances for parallelism, you can make your data and code more granular.
 Split your data into smaller types / `struct`s.
 Split your logic into multiple smaller systems / functions.
-This will make your game run faster.
+Have each system access only the data that is relevant to it.
+The fewer access conflicts, the faster your game will run.

+The general rule of thumb for Bevy performance is: more granular is better.

 ## Note for Programmers coming from Object-Oriented Languages